americocunhajr/UERJ-UQ-CSE/README.md

-# Uncertainty Quantification for Computational Science and Engineering (UQ-CSE)
+#

-This repository stores the material of UQ-CSE course at Rio de Janeiro State University - UERJ, taught by Prof. Americo Cunha (www.americocunha.org).
+This is the repository of the course on *Uncertainty Quantification for Computational Science and Engineering (UQ-CSE)* at Rio de Janeiro State University - UERJ, taught by Prof. Americo Cunha (www.americocunha.org).
 Slides of lectures, references and codes used in computational activities are available.

 ## Acknowledgements